xinyee20/tp/docs/UserGuide.md

 1. The _Result Display_ will show a success message.
 2. The _Data Display_ will update and display the information for tutorial group `G04`.

 <H4 style="color: #477B9F"> 4.5.2.
-View an existing tutorial lesson: <code>viewlsn</code></H4>
+View a tutorial lesson: <code>viewlsn</code></H4>

-You can use this command to view the attendance and participation scores of an existing tutorial group.
+You can use this command to view and modify the attendance and participation scores of a tutorial lesson.
 You will also be able to execute tutorial lesson-related commands.

 **Format:**